vietfood/cs4all-vn/sharding.md

 {% details Click here for the answer. %}

 Our array in bfloat16 uses only 256 bytes total, and only 64 per device.
-Since we have an axis of size 4 on a TPU v4p, we have a wraparound link, so we can do the AllGather by sending half the bytes in each direction, meaning only 32 bytes in each direction.
-With `4.5e10` of unidirectional bandwidth, each hop would take roughly `32 / 4.5e10 ~ 0`, so we're definitely latency bound.
+Since we have an axis of size 4 on a TPU v4p, we have a wraparound link, so we can send the array in both directions.
+With `4.5e10` of unidirectional bandwidth, each hop would take roughly `64 / 4.5e10 ~ 0`, so we're definitely latency bound.
 Counting the number of hops, we can do the full gather in only 2 hops, so roughly 2us a good estimate.

 {% enddetails %}